Robert Trigg: Parents' campaign

 Susan Nicholsons' parents Peter and Elizabeth Skelton were suspicious of Robert Trigg, partly because of his violent past but also because the sofa in question was too small for a couple to sleep on.
 They criticised the original investigation by Sussex Police and criticised the force for ignoring their pleas to reinvestigate their daughters' death.
+After a five year campaign by Nicholsons' parents, Trigg was brought to trial for her death.

 Trial

 The trial was held in Lewes Crown Court and lasted ten days.
 Trigg denied any wrongdoing.

 During the trial, it was argued that both women were found in unusual poses and that Robert Trigg had not called for an ambulance, instead leaving that up to someone else.

 New pathological evidence

 Dr. Nathaniel Cary testified that Caroline Devlin had died as a result of a blow to the back of the head.
 He found that Ms. Nicholson had been suffocated.

 Verdict

 On 5 July 2017 he was convicted of the manslaughter of Caroline Devlin and the murder of Susan Nicholson.